SketchUp/ruby-api-stubs/README.md

   Get started with the <a href="_index.html">Ruby API Overview</a>.
 </p>

-Visit our {https://developer.sketchup.com/ SketchUp Developer Center} for more information and resources on SketchUp's APIs.
+Visit our [SketchUp Developer Center](https://developer.sketchup.com) for more information and resources on SketchUp's APIs.

 ## LayOut API